Management consultancy

 Entry routes and recruitment process

-For larger consultancies, professional services firms and corporates entry is usually through a structured graduate training scheme, with application deadlines as early as October or November for opportunities starting the following summer or autumn.
-Applications also open early, for some employers this can be in July or August and could close in December.
-Applications are usually accepted on a rolling basis, this means if you leave your application until the deadline there may be no vacancies left to fill as roles are filled throughout the process.
-It's advised to apply as early as possible.
+For larger consultancies, professional services firms, and corporate employers, entry is usually through a structured graduate training scheme.
+Application deadlines can be as early as October or November for opportunities starting the following summer or autumn.
+Some employers open applications as early as July or August, with deadlines in December.
+Applications are often accepted on a rolling basis, meaning vacancies may be filled before the deadline, so it’s best to apply as early as possible.

-We organise a Management, Consulting and Finance Fair each autumn term and it is a great opportunity to speak to employers face-to-face from your first year onwards.
+We organise a Management, Consulting, and Finance Careers Fair each autumn term.
+This is a great opportunity to speak to employers face-to-face from your first year onwards.

-Many employers within this field are open to hearing from people who have a degree in a subject such as business studies, finance, maths and science.
-But are also open to people who have other degree disciplines.
+Many employers in this field welcome applicants with degrees in business studies, finance, maths, and science, but they are also open to other degree disciplines.

 Find out about our recruitment fairs including the employers attending